12 Course Outline on Gospel Apologetics

 7.d Not everyone is God’s child

-If you are not in Christ, you are a child of the world whose ruler is Satan—in short, those in the world belong to Satan.
-(1 John 5:19; Ephesians 2:2; John 12:31).
+- If you are not in Christ, you are a child of the world whose ruler is Satan—in short, those in the world belong to Satan.
+(1 John 5:19; Eph.
+2:2; John 12:31)

 7.e Repentance is important in coming to Christ

-Jesus used the verb form of repentance, which refers to changing one’s mind about sin.
+- Jesus used the verb form of repentance, which refers to changing one’s mind about sin.
+Repentance is a requirement for salvation.
+It comes with believing Jesus.

 The thief on the cross asked Jesus to bring him to paradise.
-He believed in Jesus.
+He believed.
 However, even demons believe who Jesus is—but they cannot repent.
-These fallen angels separated from God forever with no savior.
-Their punishment awaits.
+Fallen angels are separated from God forever.
+Hell awaits, and they have no savior.
 (Matthew 8:29).

 8. What is our assurance of salvation?